Hello Web Components

 customElements.define('name-tag', NameTag);

-mode is the standard practice for Shadow DOM but you can also useclosed
+NOTE: Using open mode is the standard practice for Shadow DOM but you can also use closed mode.
+Make sure you have a strong case for closed mode before choosing to go that way though.

 Step Three

-element.
+1. Revise the HTML that is being placed into the shadow root so that it includes a <slot> element.
 This tells the browser how to compose your Light DOM and Shadow DOM together.
 The slot provides a location to “project” or render the Light DOM content into the Shadow DOM.
-The content still exists in the Light DOM, but it is rendered as if it were at the location of the slot. - Refresh your browser and observe that now both your Light and Shadow DOM content are properly composed together.
+The content still exists in the Light DOM, but it is rendered as if it were at the location of the slot.

 index.js